haroune-dev/UNO-Console-Game/README.md

 ##  About

-This project is a console-based implementation of the classic UNO card game developed in Java using object-oriented programming principles.
-It supports both single-player mode against a bot and local multiplayer for up to four players while following the standard UNO rules.

-The project was built as an educational OOP project with a focus on clean code organization, inheritance, abstraction, encapsulation, and polymorphism.
+This is a complete UNO game written in Java.
+We built it as a university project to practice real OOP.
+You can play alone vs a bot, or up to 4 people on the same terminal.
+It follows the official UNO rules with the full 108-card deck.
 ---

 ##  Features